Metrex-Nova/heat-equation-explorer/README.md

 u(x,0) = phi(x)
 ```

 No server.
 No build step.
-Open `heat_equation.html` in a browser.

 ---